 - 1. Incorporation of available knowledge basis: Current research findings need to be integrated into the educational process. - 2.
 Designs built on principles of adult learning and change process: Effective educational practices for students and adults may be derived from research findings - 3.
 Experimentation and risk taking: People acquire and retain new skills and knowledge through a growth process more effectively than through a process which emphasizes correction. - 4.
 Collegiality and collaboration: Commitment to implement planned change is built through collaboration and open communication. - 5.
 Appropriate participant involvement in goal setting, implementation evaluation and decision making: Needs identified by various constituent groups and individuals may be the basis for designing staff development programs and activities. - 6.
-Time to work on staff development and assimilate new learnings: Solutions to complex problems require systematic decision-making processes. - 7.
-Leadership and administrative commitment: Change is a process-not an event.
-Since implementation of educational programs takes from 2-5 years, it re- quires continual support at all levels. - 8.
-Integration of individual goals with school and district goals: The nature of the working environment must be considered in designing staff development support activities. - 9.
+Time to work on staff development and assimilate new learning: Solutions to complex problems require systematic decision-making processes.

+- 7. Leadership and administrative commitment: Change is a process-not an event.
+Since implementation of educational programs takes from 2-5 years, it requires continual support at all levels. - 8.
+Integration of individual goals, school and district goals as well as State and Federal standards of technology competencies: The nature of the working environment must be considered in designing staff development support activities. - 9.
 Formal placement of the program within the philosophy and organizational structure of the school and district: Efficient and effective investment in developing the district's human resources yields dividends in accomplishing district goals.

-Cuba-Rushford Central School Professional Development Plan (Effective beginning with the start of the 2009 - 2010 school year.)
+Cuba-Rushford Central School Professional Development Plan